roelandordelman/labs/_examples/bites.md

 - name: Sound and Vision on Open Images
   url: http://labs.beeldengeluid.nl/datasets#dbd157b4-edb3-11e4-8099-005056a71e3a
 ---

-<p>The Bites app is a native application for iOS that lets users create their own soundbite based on preselected video fragments from the Polygoon collection of Sound and Vision.</p>
+The Bites app is a native application for iOS that lets users create their own soundbite based on preselected video fragments from the Polygoon collection of Sound and Vision.